-The dangers posed by the unbridled rise in the excretion of industrial waste is one of the critical dangers facing the world, giving rise to scores of deliberations and consultations, aiming to find an amiable solution to the matter.
+The dangers posed by the unbridled rise in the excretion of industrial waste is one of the critical risks facing the world, giving rise to scores of deliberations and consultations, aiming to find an amicable solution to the matter.

-In order to identify a probable solution, it is first important to understand and analyze as to industrial waste management and the areas of operation it actually encompasses.
-The concept of industrial waste management involves a series of steps that revolve around the identification, categorization and processing of the waste material involved, in specific accordance with the nature of the industry.
-To answer the question of what is industrial waste management, it is first important that the concept of industrial waste be understood, as to what elements does it include.
+To identify a probable solution, it is first essential to understand and analyze as to industrial waste management and the areas of operation it encompasses.
+The concept of industrial waste management involves a series of steps that revolve around the identification, categorization, and processing of the waste material involved, in specific accordance with the nature of the industry.
+To answer the question ‘what is industrial waste management?’, it is first essential that the concept of industrial waste be understood, as to what elements does it include.

-It was in the late 1970s that the US administration’s attention was called to developing and enforcing a legislation with regard to management of this category of waste, giving an all new meaning to the question “what is industrial waste management”.
-Prior to this time period, the majority of industrial waste was disposed of in landfills, stored in surface impounds such as lagoons or pits, discharged into surface waters without almost any treatment or even burnt.
+It was in the late 1970s that the US administration’s attention was called to developing and enforcing legislation concerning the management of this category of waste, giving an all new meaning to the question “what is industrial waste management.”
+Before this term, the majority of industrial waste was disposed of in landfills, stored in surface impounds such as lagoons or pits, discharged into surface waters without almost any treatment or even burnt.

-Overall, there are two main aspects that clearly define what industrial waste management is.
-The first is the management of the waste product on-site, at the spot where it is actually generated.
-Following this, the second and a more complex method is to transport the waste to an off-site location and take up the processing at an present commercial facility.
+Overall, two main aspects clearly define what industrial waste management is.
+The first is the management of the waste product on-site, at the spot where it is generated.
+Following this, the second and a more complex method is to transport the waste to an off-site location and take up the processing at an existing commercial facility.